jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

 Articles on risk management:

-- [Part 1](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-1) - introduces risk and risk terminology from the lens of the (ISC)² Official Study Guide
+- [Part 1](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-1) introduces risk and risk terminology from the lens of the (ISC)² Official Study Guide
-- Since the primary goal of risk management is to identify potential threats against an organization's assets, and bring those risks into alignment with an organization's risk appetite, in [Part2](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-2), we cover the threat assessment -- a process of examining and evaluating cyber threat sources with potential system vulnerabilities
+- Since the primary goal of risk management is to identify potential threats against an organization's assets, and bring those risks into alignment with an organization's risk appetite, in [Part 2](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-2), we cover the threat assessment -- a process of examining and evaluating cyber threat sources with potential system vulnerabilities
   - we look at how a risk assessment helps drive our understanding of risk by pairing assets and their associated potential threats, ranking them by criticality
   - we also discuss quantitative analytic tools to help provide specific numbers for various potential risks, losses, and costs
-- In the [third installment](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-3), we review the outcome of the risk assessment process, looking at total risk, allowing us to determine our response to each risk/threat pair and perform a cost/benefit review of a particular safeguard or control
+- In the [Part 3](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-3), we review the outcome of the risk assessment process, looking at total risk, allowing us to determine our response to each risk/threat pair and perform a cost/benefit review of a particular safeguard or control
   - we look at the categories and types of controls and the idea of layering them to provide several different types of protection mechanisms
   - we also review the important step of reporting out our risk analysis and recommended responses, noting differences in requirements for messaging by group